TrigonaMinima/TrigonaMinima.github.io/_posts/2016-10-09-into-the-wild-review.md

 annotation: Book-Review
 ---

 I once heard on a podcast that, when you like something, make it a practice to think of the reason(s) why you like it.
-If I remember it correctly, this was a strategy to keep your skeptical nature in check.
-Anyway, skeptical or not, I think this is a good practice.
+If I remember it correctly, this was a strategy to keep your sceptical nature in check.
+Anyway, sceptical or not, I think this is a good practice.

 Recently, I finished reading [Into the Wild](https://en.wikipedia.org/wiki/Into_the_Wild_(book)) by Jon Krakauer.
 It's a biography, true travel essay about an adventurer who went off the grid to live like a tramp ending this long trip by living in Alaska.
 Although, a bit bogged down, at a few places, with too many details about the places mentioned that it was not easy for me to imagine, it was an interesting read.

 ## The Author